 Noted for her vibrant performances in a wide diversity of musical styles, Joana Carneiro has attracted considerable attention as one of the most outstanding young conductors working today.
 In 2009, she was named Music Director of Berkeley Symphony, succeeding Kent Nagano and becoming only the third music director in the 40-year history of the orchestra.
 She also currently serves as official guest conductor of the Gulbenkian Orchestra, working there at least four weeks every year.
 In January 2014 she was appointed Principal Conductor of the Orquesta Sinfonica Portuguesa.

 Carneiro’s growing guest-conducting career continues to develop very quickly.
-In 2014-15 she will make her debut at the English National Opera conducting the world stage premiere of John Adams’s The Gospel According to the Other Mary.
-She also conducts Adams’s A Flowering Tree at the Gothenburg Opera, makes debuts with the Orchestre National de Lyon and the Helsingborg Symphony, and returns to the Gothenburg, Malmö, Gävle and Swedish Radio symphonies.
-Joana undertakes her sixth season as Music Director of the Berkeley Symphony, where she has captivated audiences with her commanding stage presence and adventurous programming that has highlighted the works of several prominent contemporary composers, including John Adams, Esa-Pekka Salonen, Brett Dean, Kaija Saariaho and Gabriela Lena Frank.
+In 2014-15 she made her debut at the English National Opera conducting the world stage premiere of John Adams’s The Gospel According to the Other Mary.
+She also conducted Adams’s A Flowering Tree at the Gothenburg Opera, made debuts with the Orchestre National de Lyon and the Helsingborg Symphony, and returned to the Gothenburg, Malmö, Gävle and Swedish Radio symphonies.
+In 2015-16 Joana undertakes her seventh season as Music Director of the Berkeley Symphony, where she has captivated audiences with her commanding stage presence and adventurous programming that has highlighted the works of several prominent contemporary composers, including John Adams, Esa-Pekka Salonen, Brett Dean, Kaija Saariaho and Gabriela Lena Frank.
 She continues to be sought after for contemporary programmes, and she will return to London in spring 2016 to conduct Van der Aa’s Book of Disquiet with the London Sinfonietta, and a production of La Passion de Simone at the Ojai Festival.
 Joana also works regularly with singer/song-writer Rufus Wainwright, and will conduct his orchestral programme in Lisbon and Hong Kong in 2015-16.

 In 2010, Carneiro led performances of Peter Sellars’s stagings of Stravinsky’s Oedipus Rex and Symphony of Psalms at the Sydney Festival, which won Australia’s Helpmann Award for Best Symphony Orchestra Concert in 2010.
 She conducted a linked project at the New Zealand Festival in 2011, and as a result was immediately invited to work with the Sydney Symphony and New Zealand Symphony orchestras on subscription.
 In 2011, she led a ballet production of Romeo and Juliet with Companhia Nacional de Bailado in Portugal.